Genetics Escape Room (Biology) | Digital Google Forms Review | Punnett Squares, Pedigrees, Gel Electrophoresis, Mutations

 Common Core applies moderately because students decode, calculate, and analyze but do not perform extended writing.

-Deciphering chromosomal sex determination
+Analyzing chromosomal sex determination and sex-linked traits

-Analyzing gel electrophoresis results
+Interpreting gel electrophoresis results

 Grade Recommendation